birgire/geo-query/README.md

 The plugin works on PHP 5.3+.

+Activate the plugin and you can use the `geo_query` parameter in all your `WP_query`.

 ###Example:

-Here's an example of the seven supported input parameters of the geo query part:
+Here's an example of the supported input parameters of the `geo_query` part:

     $args = array(
         'post_type'          => 'post',